With You (Singaporean TV series): Plot

-Business at the coffee shop gets from bad to worse.
-Zhang Yang approaches Wen An to help Yong Sheng revamp and modernize his outdated coffee shop.
-In the midst of helping the family, Wen An triggers hostility with Zhang Yang's younger brother, Zhang Huan, who feels that Wen An is being too intrusive with their domestic affairs.
-Zhang Huan has also accumulated huge credit card debts, and wants to buy a car.
-To get the money, he collaborates with a contractor to earn commission from his own father.
-Zhang Huan's relationship with his father deteriorates when Yong Sheng reprimands him.
+Business at Sheng Ji (盛记) gets from bad to worse.
+Zhang Yang approaches Wen An to help Yong Sheng revamp and modernize his outdated Sheng Ji (盛记) and rename it as New Sheng Ji (新盛记).
+In the midst of helping the Zhang family, Wen An triggers hostility with Zhang Yang's younger brother, Zhang Huan, who feels that Wen An is being too intrusive with their domestic affairs.
+Zhang Huan has also accumulated huge credit card debts, and wants to purchase a sports car.
+To get the money, he attempted to cheat Yong Sheng of S$20,000 from the renovation fees from Sheng Ji (盛记) to New Sheng Ji (新盛记) by collaborating with his friend whom is a general contractor to earn commission from Yong Sheng.
+Zhang Huan's relationship with Yong Sheng deteriorates when the latter reprimands the former.
 As a result, the hostility between the two deepens.

-Jie Ying, Zhang Huan's girlfriend, is a frank and lovable girl.
+Lin Jie Ying, Zhang Huan's girlfriend, is a frank and lovable girl.
 While working on a short film on prostitutes, she meets Wen An, who mistakes her for one.
-When Jie Ying decides to film a short movie on the supernatural, she pesters Wen An for his help as the latter had told her about Zhang Yang's existence.
+When Jie Ying decides to make a short film on the supernatural, she pesters Wen An for his help as the latter had told her about Zhang Yang's existence.
 Slowly, Jie Ying finds herself attracted to Wen An and finds herself drifting away from Zhang Huan, whom she feels is too eager for success.
 Once again, Zhang Huan fails to see where the problem lies and pins the blame on Wen An.
 Zhang Huan becomes more resentful towards Wen An and accuses Wen An of being the third wheel in his relationship with Jie Ying.

 After the death of Zhang Yang, Yong Sheng tries his best to keep the family together.
-Yet no one knows the pain he has to go through, with his youngest son causing trouble and his eldest son Zhang Wei facing domestic issues.
+Yet no one knows the pain he has to go through, with his youngest son Zhang Huan causing trouble and his eldest son Zhang Wei facing domestic issues.

 Easy-going by nature, Zhang Wei does not expect much from life.
 His only wish is to help his father keep the coffee shop.
-Zhang Wei's wife, Mei Xiang, feels insecure about their future.
+Zhang Wei's wife, Zhao Mei Xiang, feels insecure about their future.
 When it is announced that Yong Sheng will be modernizing the coffee shop to fulfill Zhang Yang's wish, Mei Xiang begins to make plans to safeguard her own interests for fear of being left in destitute as soon as Yong Sheng passes on.